 As Content Marketing is getting bigger, topnotch SEO skills are now one of the top priorities for headhunters.
 Whether you are working towards your next job or working towards your next promotion here are some of the hottest marketing conferences for SEO professionals:

-We are talking SEO and SEM classes, AdWords training, and a rigorous SEO Bootcamp.
+We are talking SEO and SEM classes, digital marketing training, and a rigorous SEO Bootcamp.
 All taking place right at the heart of Silicon Valley where the socio-economic and cultural-political centers of the area meet: San Jose, California.
 This January (30-31) make time for one of the biggest search-oriented marketing conferences in the world for over a decade.
 You can still catch your last-chance tix until January 29 for anything between $699-$2,795.
 SMX West awaits!

 If California is not your cup of tea, maybe Florida is.
 Anything from PPC to Google Analytics and paid social is scrutinized over the three-day event in March (5-7).